SakunPanthi123/gitea-vscode-extension/README.md

 - ⚛️ Modern React-based webview with Tailwind CSS styling
 - 🔄 Refresh data with a click
 - 📖 Detailed view for individual pull requests and issues
+- ⏱️ Timeline view showing events for issues and pull requests
 - 🎨 VS Code theme-aware UI components
 - 🚀 Better development experience with hot reloading